Learn about our ministry of supportive, listening and caring friends for those going through a difficult time.

 BeFrienders also participate in regular small group meetings with the supervision of the BeFriender leadership team.
-The meetings provide accountability and growth, and assist BeFrienders in their ability to listen, to be nonjudgmental, and to put aside their own prejudices or desire to give advice.
+The meetings provide accountability and growth and assist BeFrienders in their ability to listen, be nonjudgmental, and put aside their own prejudices or desire to give advice.

 A BeFriender is someone who listens with compassion, accepts people as they are, respects another’s spiritual journey, and embodies the caring presence of God.
 BeFrienders provide pastoral care for people in all kinds of difficult and transitional situations.
 They are trained volunteers who extend the care of a faith community.
 BeFrienders provide pastoral care through a listening presence for anyone experiencing: hospitalization, cancer or chronic illness, families of deployed military, resident of a skilled nursing facility, addiction, post-partum depression, stress of being a caregiver, death of a loved one, loneliness, getting married or divorced, blending families, “empty nest” syndrome, becoming a parent or parenting challenges, relationship issues, being a victim of random violence, being abused or abusing others, imprisonment, major life decisions, relocation, job loss or career change, financial worries, buying or losing a home, trauma or natural disaster, Alzheimer’s or other forms of dementia, any other need for pastoral care.

-If you would like to become a BeFriender or would like a BeFriender to talk with you about your situation of life, please contact Pastor Sue Wallager, email@example.com or call the church 763-421-4656.
+If you would like to become a BeFriender or would like a BeFriender to talk with you about your situation of life, contact Pastor Sue Wallager through our general email or call the church at 763-421-4656.

-Zion partners with other area churches driving for Meals on Wheels and we take our turn every 6 weeks.
+Zion partners with area churches driving for Meals on Wheels and we take our turn every 6 weeks.
 There are 7 routes requiring a total of 35 volunteers each week.

-Children, Youth, and Family (CYF) programs begin in September and we are looking for dedicated volunteers like YOU!
+Children, Youth, and Family (CYF) programs are always in need of dedicated volunteers like YOU!
 If interested, please call 763-421-4656 or e-mail a CYF team member.